GSP

 #include <agar/core.h>

-On all platforms with threads support, Agar can be compiled with support for multithreading.
-Agar API calls, unless otherwise documented, then become free-threaded (safe to use from different threads without need for application-level synchronization).
+On platforms with threads support, Agar can be compiled with support for multithreading.
+In a threaded build, Agar API calls can be considered (safe to use from different threads without need for application-level synchronization) unless documented otherwise.

 When compiled with threads support, Agar provides a portable, minimal interface to the operating system's native threads interface.
 These functions follow Agar's standard error-handling style (see AG_Intro(3)).